gborn/Knowledge-Based-Recommendation-of-Food-Ingredients/README.md

 # Knowledge-Based-Recommendation-of-Similar-Food-Ingredients
-In this project, we build a knowledge graph of all food ingredients using [Recipes 101](https://eightportions.com/datasets/Recipes/#fn:1)  dataset and use it to recommend similar ingredients.
+Built a knowledge graph of all food ingredients using [Recipes 101](https://eightportions.com/datasets/Recipes/#fn:1)  dataset and used it to recommend similar ingredients.

 ## Frameworks used
 Word2vec, FastText, cosine similarity, plotly, NetworkX